SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Generics Are Used Throughout Swift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You've actually been using generics throughout this book, even if you didn't realise it.
+You've actually been using generics throughout this Language Guide,
+even if you didn't realise it.
 For example, Swift's ``Array`` and ``Dictionary`` types
 are both generic collections.
 You can create an array that holds ``Int`` values,